SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/5_setup_apiclient.md

     ![](images/40_genai_aic_key.png)

-    This is how your key looks like:
+    This is what your key looks like:

     ![](images/41_genai_aic_key2.png)